 What does this mean for UH students?

-All students, except nonresident alien students, who attended a University of Hawaii campus during 2013 and were billed for qualified tuition and related expenses will be receiving a 1098-T tax form.
-Forms will be provided by January 31, 2014.
-Contact your campus contact person in the event you do not receive your 1098-T form.
+A 1098-T form will be generated for all students, except nonresident alien students, who attended a University of Hawaii campus during 2013 and were billed for qualified tuition and related expenses.
+Forms will be available for viewing in MyUH by January 31, 2015.
+Contact your campus contact person if you need assistance.

 How do I take advantage of these benefits?